List of The Walking Dead (TV series) characters: Lydia

 Lydia, portrayed by Cassady McClincy (teenager) and Scarlett & Havana Blum (young), is a survivor who, along with her parents, Alpha and Frank, survived the initial stages of the outbreak.
 After 23 days of the initial outbreak, Lydia and her parents remained in a moldy basement with a group of survivors.
 Lydia used to be naive about the state of the world and always spent time with her father, since her mother is a very cold person.
 After the death of her father, Lydia begins to have a nefarious treatment on the part of her mother.

 In "Adaptation", after being captured by Daryl and Michonne, and kept as a prisoner in a cell at the Hilltop Colony, Lydia begins to form a bond with Henry.
 Eventually, Lydia falls in love with Henry and begins a relationship with him, ultimately rejecting the Whisperers in favor of the other communities, who agree to grant Lydia asylum.
 In "The Calm Before", Lydia rejects Alpha and The Whisperers completely, and is disowned by her mother.
 Her relationship with Henry is cut short when he, alongside nine others, is brutally murdered by her mother.
 She then lives in the Kingdom with Daryl before its fall and moves into the Alexandria Safe-Zone, displaying some suicidal tendencies out of guilt.

 Several months after the fair massacre, Lydia continues living with Daryl in Alexandria, but struggles to fit in with many people being angry and untrusting of her.
 She adopts Henry's staff and chosen form of aikido, which Henry had learned from Morgan.
 When a small group attempts to attack and kill her, Negan is the only one to step in and save Lydia, though it causes trouble when he accidentally kills one of them in the process.
 Eventually, when Carol learns that Alpha has lied to her people about killing Lydia, Carol tries to use Lydia to turn them against Alpha.
 After encountering Gamma and seeing her reaction to Lydia's well-being, Lydia immediately realizes what Carol has done and runs away, refusing to be used by someone again.

 In "Stalker", Lydia returns to rescue Daryl, who is succumbing to his wounds inside an abandoned gas station after a one-on-one brutal fight with Alpha.
 Her mother succumbs to her own wounds as well.
-Recognizing that while the people in the communities aren't perfect, they are Lydia's best chance of living a normal life.
+Recognizing that while the people in the communities are not perfect, they are Lydia's best chance of living a normal life.
 She is unable to kill her mother, who requested that Lydia kill her.
 She departs with Daryl and nurses him back to health.
 Disowning her mother permanently causes Alpha to press the conflict into a full-scale war.